Call for Papers, SACOMM 2018, University of Johannesburg, 12-14 September

 - Communication industries at a crossroads

-The confirmed Keynote Speaker for SACOMM 2018, Johannesburg, is Prof. Francis Nyamnjoh of the University of Cape Town.
+The confirmed Keynote Speaker for SACOMM 2018, Johannesburg, is Prof. Francis Nyamnjoh, University of Cape Town.

 Category 2: Panel discussion sessions and/or roundtable/workshop proposals

 All abstracts must be submitted on the correct abstract submission form.
 Submissions which are not submitted on the correct form will not be accepted.
 Incomplete submissions will not be accepted.

 The Abstract Submission form can be downloaded in MSWord format here: Abstract Submission Forms